railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

    *Changing company details*

 You can leave the currency at its default setting of \ ``EUR`` \ for this example.
-Or you can change it in this Company and the two default Pricelists (:menuselection:`Products --> Pricelists --> Pricelists`) if you feel compelled to do that.
+Or you can change it in this Company and the two default Pricelists (:menuselection:`Sales --> Configuration --> Pricelists --> Pricelists`) if you feel compelled to do that.

 .. note::  Currency

 	The examples in this book are in USD and EUR.
-You, the reader, could use your home currency (perhaps CAD, CNY, GBP, or IDR) in their place.
+You, the reader, could use your home currency (perhaps CAD, CNY, GBP, or Rs) in their place.

 .. index::
    single: partner